Office Location

 In most situations, an assault that involves a deadly weapon is a second-degree felony.
 However, in some situations, a state prosecutor may bring the charge as a first-degree felony, such as where the assault involves a household member, dating partner, or family member; the accused uses a deadly weapon during the assault; and the alleged victim suffers a serious injury.

-At the Law Office of David D. White, PLLC, we can enter an appearance on your behalf right away and aggressively advocate for you at all legal proceedings in your case.
+Our Criminal Defense Attorneys at the Law Office of David D. White, PLLC, we can enter an appearance on your behalf right away and aggressively advocate for you at all legal proceedings in your case.
 We could also answer all of your legal questions and help you make informed and intelligent decisions throughout your case.

 For a free case evaluation and legal consultation with a knowledgeable Texas criminal defense attorney, please call us at 512-369-3737 or contact us online to learn more.